matuteiglesias/journal/content/Business/2024-02-08_Developed_Six_Sigma_Implementation_Framework_for_I.md

 **🕒 15:55–18:20**
 **🏷️ Labels**: Six Sigma, It Management, Training, Metrics, Operational Excellence
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to develop a comprehensive framework for implementing Six Sigma principles within IT management, focusing on improving quality and productivity.
+The session aimed to develop a comprehensive framework for implementing Six Sigma principles within IT management, focusing on improving quality and [[productivity]].

 ### Key Activities:
 - Outlined a structured timeline for implementing Six Sigma in IT, detailing phases from alignment to maturity over a two-year period.
 - Developed a guide for integrating Six Sigma principles within the General Directorate of Informatics, emphasizing leadership commitment and continuous training.
 - Proposed a hierarchical index of key metrics to monitor Six Sigma initiatives, covering efficiency, quality, and user satisfaction.
-- Reflected on the impact of IT on organizational efficiency, including cost reduction and process optimization.
+- Reflected on the impact of IT on organizational efficiency, including cost reduction and process [[optimization]].
 - Discussed specific indicators for improving operational efficiency in police administration.
 - Outlined roles and responsibilities for a virtual Six Sigma team to support operational excellence.
 - Designed a six-week Six Sigma Black Belt training curriculum tailored for police IT operations.